Raymond St. Jacques: Career

 During the 1960s, St. Jacques also guest starred on numerous television shows including East Side/West Side, Daktari, The Virginian, and The Man from U.N.C.L.E..
-In 1965, he was cast as "Simon Blake" in the Western series Rawhide, the first African American actor to ever be cast as a regular on a prime time Western series.
+In 1965, he was cast as "Simon Blake" in the Western series Rawhide, the first African-American actor to be cast as a regular on a prime time Western series.

 Throughout the 1960s and 1970s, St. Jacques continued with roles on stage, film and television.
 He became known as "The Man of a Thousand Faces" due to the varied parts he played throughout his career.
 In 1976, St. Jacques starred as Othello in the John Anson Ford Amphitheatre production of the play of the same name.
 He remained active in stage work throughout his career, touring in productions of Julius Caesar, Romeo and Juliet, A Raisin in the Sun, and the stage adaptation of The Man with the Golden Arm.

 From 1988 to 1989, St. Jacques had a two-year stint as Judge Clayton C. Thomas on the syndicated TV show Superior Court.
-In 1989, he played abolitionist Frederick Douglass in Edward Zwick's Glory.
-His final film role was in the 1991 science fiction film Timebomb released after his death.
+In 1989, he played abolitionist Frederick Douglass in Edward Zwick's film Glory.
+His final film role was in the 1991 science fiction film Timebomb, released after his death.